actonlang/www.acton-lang.org/content/_index.md

 content = "Write programs that seamlessly run as a distributed system over an entire data center or region.
 All without a single line of RPC code."

 [[extra.list]]
+title = "Durable State"
-title = "Orthogonal Persistence" content = "Acton can automatically persist the state of your application to a built-in (distributed) backend.
-No need to use a database or message broker ever again."
+content = "Acton automatically persists the state of your application (orthogonal persistence) to a built-in distributed backend.
+No need to use a database or message broker ever again.
+0 lines of persistence code."

 [[extra.list]]
 title = "Fault Tolerant"
-content = "Built-in redundancy; Acton's transactional, high performance distributed RTS can seamlessly resume applications after hardware failures"
+content = "Built-in redundancy; Acton's transactional, high performance distributed RTS can seamlessly resume application state after hardware failures"

 [[extra.list]]
 title = "Non-stop"